• Skip to main content

 Picnic spot to eat lunch or supper

-This picnic area is set up with a gorgeous green space, picnic tables, and garbage cans.
+This picnic area features a gorgeous green space, picnic tables, and garbage cans.
 It’s a fantastic place to eat before or after your hike.
-This spot offers a large space to assemble together if tourists are simply looking for a gathering area.
-If you decide to explore, the inner loop has plenty of room to hike side by side allowing three people wide on the trail.
-It might feel good to stretch those legs after a long drive and get some fresh air by doing a small loop.
+This spot offers a large space if you’re looking for a gathering area.
+If you decide to explore, the inner loop has plenty of room to hike side by side, allowing three people wide on the trail.
+It might feel good to stretch those legs after a long drive and get some fresh air with a short loop.

 Tip: Keep an eye out for bears.
-They tend to stay away if you have conversations with your family members to let the bears know that you’re in the area.
+They tend to stay away if you have a conversation with your partner to let the bears know that you’re in the area.

 Wood Bison Gateway Sculpture Viewpoint